Friendly, attentive, amusing, the dapper Boston Terrier is an excellent all-around family dog.

-Boston Terriers are very individualistic: some can be energetic and display a playful sense of humor, while others are more quiet, calm, and dignified.
+Boston Terriers are very individualistic: some can be energetic and display a playful sense of humor, while others are quiet, calm, and dignified.
 Some Bostons can be quite determined personalities, while others are more easy-going and gentle.
-All in all, a Boston Terrier is typically a friendly, versatile, adaptable personality that fits well into most families.
+All in all, a Boston Terrier is typically a friendly, versatile, adaptable personality that fits well into most homes.

 - Anyone who has the time and love to give.

 Bostons often have what may be considered a “reverse sneeze.”
 It’s not harmful, but it may be scary the first time it’s heard by humans.
-Flatulence may also be a problem, but may be lessoned with a daily spoonful of yogurt.
+Flatulence may also be a problem, but may be managed with a daily spoonful of yogurt.

 There are no significant differences in the size of male and female Boston.
 The ideal Boston is 12-14 inches tall but can be lightweight (under 15 pounds); middleweight (15 – 20 pounds); or heavyweight (over 20 pounds).